linyu3294/cs5006-small-algo-repo/Assignment1_GuessingGame/Readme.md

 ### TODO Please edit the following information in your assignment

-- Name(s):
+- Name(s): Yu Lin
 - How many hours did it take you to complete this Assignment?
+10 hr
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) No
   - tbd
   - tbd
 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?

 # Prompt